Amartya Sen: Poverty and Famines (1981)

 In 1981, Sen published Poverty and Famines: An Essay on Entitlement and Deprivation (1981), a book in which he argued that famine occurs not only from a lack of food, but from inequalities built into mechanisms for distributing food.
 Sen also argued that the Bengal famine was caused by an urban economic boom that raised food prices, thereby causing millions of rural workers to starve to death when their wages did not keep up.
-In 1999 he wrote, "no famine has ever taken place ... in a functioning democracy".
+In 1999 he wrote, "No famine has ever taken place ... in a functioning democracy".

-In addition to his important work on the causes of famines, Sen's work in the field of development economics has had considerable influence in the formulation of the "Human Development Report", published by the United Nations Development Programme.
-This annual publication that ranks countries on a variety of economic and social indicators owes much to the contributions by Sen among other social choice theorists in the area of economic measurement of poverty and inequality.
+In addition to his important work on the causes of famines, Sen's work in the field of development economics has had considerable influence on the formulation of the "Human Development Report", published by the United Nations Development Programme.
+This annual publication that ranks countries on a variety of economic and social indicators owes much to the contributions by Sen, among other social choice theorists, in the area of economic measurement of poverty and inequality.

 "Equality of What?"
 (1979)

 Sen's revolutionary contribution to development economics and social indicators is the concept of "capability" developed in his article "Equality of What?".
 He argues that governments should be measured against the concrete capabilities of their citizens.
 This is because top-down development will always trump human rights as long as the definition of terms remains in doubt (is a "right" something that must be provided or something that simply cannot be taken away?).
-For instance, in the United States citizens have a right to vote.
+For instance, in the United States, citizens have a right to vote.
 To Sen, this concept is fairly empty.
-In order for citizens to have a capacity to vote, they first must have "functionings".
+For citizens to have a capacity to vote, they first must have "functionings".
 These "functionings" can range from the very broad, such as the availability of education, to the very specific, such as transportation to the polls.
 Only when such barriers are removed can the citizen truly be said to act out of personal choice.
 It is up to the individual society to make the list of minimum capabilities guaranteed by that society.
 For an example of the "capabilities approach" in practice, see Martha Nussbaum's Women and Human Development.